ludvigovrevik/Kollapp/docs/release2/development_practices_and_code_quality.md

 ### Pair Programming and Independent Work

 - We combined pair programming with independent work to balance collaboration and individual productivity.
-Our team held regular meetings three times a week, both online and in-person, to discuss progress, address any challenges, and review code updates.
-These meetings helped us stay on the same page and keep the project moving forward.
-Pair programming was particularly beneficial for solving difficult issues and identifying bugs early in the development process.
+Our team held organized work into sprints and held regular meetings three times a week, both online and in-person, to discuss progress, address any challenges, and review code updates.
+These meetings, held between sprints, kept the project moving forward and ensured continuous alignment.
+Pair programming was particularly beneficial for solving difficult issues and identifying bugs early in the development process, while independent work allowed us to make steady individual contributions.

 ### Team Roles and Coordination